tstohn/ESGI.documentation/_docs/software-overview.md

 ### RNA-sequencing reads:

 ### Output:
 All files including failed lines and statistics will be saved to the output directory.
 Most important is the **A_PROTEIN.tsv** file containing the demultiplexed reads per category, so modality specific feature in a single cell.
-The firts line contains the barcode structure, followed by all alignments from the FASTQ input file.
+The first line contains the barcode structure, followed by all alignments from the FASTQ input file.
 This file is needed as input for **count**.

 ## Count
 Reads are sorted by cell and feature, and identical entries are collapsed to generate the final single-cell feature matrix.